bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test Inspect Console ul style display none" alt="Test Inspect Console ul style display none." />

-You&apos;ll see when I do this over here, if I test the page, they all go away, and if I inspect this, you&apos;ll see they have displayed style, display none over here.
+<p>You&apos;ll see when I do this over here, if I test the page, they all go
+away, and if I inspect this, you&apos;ll see they have displayed style, display none over here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 116. example, hide() helper function (70) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">